Bai people: Festivals

+Raosanlin and Horse-racing

 The three major Bai festivals are called the Raosanlin (Walking Around Three Souls).
-The most important one is the Third Month Fair, held annually at the foot of Mount Cang in Dali between the fifteenth and the twentieth day of the third lunar month.
-Originally it was a religious activity to rally and pay homage, but it gradually evolved into a fair including performances of traditional sports and dance, as well as the trade of merchandise from different regions.
+The most important one is the Third Month Fair, held annually at the foot of Mount Cang in Dali between the fifteenth and twentieth days of the third lunar month.
+Originally, it was a religious activity to rally and pay homage, but it gradually evolved into a fair that included performances of traditional sports and dance as well as the trade of merchandise from different regions.
 The second festival is the Shibaoshan Song Festival, and the third is the Torch Festival, held on the 25th day of the sixth lunar month to wish health and a good harvest.
 On that evening, the countryside is decorated with banners with auspicious words written upon them.
 Villagers then light torches in front of their gates and walk around the fields while holding yet more torches in order to catch pests.

+Horse racing is a customary practice of the Bai people, conducted not only during the Third Month Fair but also at the Mule-and-Horse Meeting in Jianchuan in July, the Fish Pone Meeting in Eryuan and Dengchuan in August, and in several villages.
+The origins of Bai horse racing date back over a millennium to the Tang Dynasty, coinciding with the introduction of Buddhism to Nanzhao.
+The Guanyin Temple Fair, conducted at the base of Cang Mountain in March of the lunar calendar, has progressively transformed into the Third Month Fair and associated commercial activities.
+Initially, the market primarily focused on the exchange of medical herbs and cattle.
+To further their business, horse sellers arranged horse-riding competitions at the market to showcase the strength and speed of the horses.
+Horse racing has consequently become a significant aspect of Third Month Fair.
+Annually, during the festival, the Bai and other ethnic groups, like the Tibetans and Nakhi, convene from across the globe in ceremonial clothing with their horses to engage in horse-racing.